DS202-at-ISU/lab-2-lab_2_team_2/README.md

     ##   neighborhood             median_price count
     ##   <fct>                           <dbl> <int>
     ## 1 (48) Res: Landmark Villa       135000    39
-    ## 2 (39) Res: Briardale            132000    31
+    ## 2 (39) Res: Briardale            132000    33
     ## 3 (42) Res: Meadow Village       120125    48
-    ## 4 (55) Res: Dakota Ridge         113675    27
+    ## 4 (55) Res: Dakota Ridge         110750    42
     ## 5 (53) Res: Willow Creek 1        99500    15

-**Findings (Maurycy)**: Location really is everything in Ames real estate.
-The data shows a clear divide as premium areas like Northridge Heights and Somerset have median prices above \$400,000, while more affordable spots like Old Town and Mitchell come in under \$150,000.
+**Key Findings (Maurycy)**: Location really is everything in Ames real estate.
+The data shows a clear divide as premium areas like Veenker and Northridge Heights have median prices above \$300,000, while more affordable spots like Briardale and Meadow Village come in under
+\$150,000.
 This neighborhood effect is so strong that it can make a small house in a good area worth more than a big house in a less desirable one.
 The zip code might be more important than the square footage.